http4k/www/src/website/content/howto/serve_sse/index.md

 Both SSE and Http handlers in **http4k** are routed using a similar path-based API.
 We combine them into a single `PolyHandler`.
 SSE handlers react to HTTP traffic which send an `Accept` header with `text/event-stream` value:

 {{< kotlin file="example_polyhandler.kt" >}}

+Note that if the accept header is not set, or the SSE cannot service the request, the HTTP server will be used as a fallback.